FrigonTech/WindowslandOverlay/README.md

 ## Features
 1. Shows day, date and month.
-2. Toggleable widget
+2. Topmost Widget (Toggleable).
-3. CPU usage monitor
+3. CPU usage monitor.
-4. Animates when device gets plugged in or plugged out
+4. Animates when device gets plugged in or plugged out.
+5. Startup when the device boots (Toggleable).